peteremiller/Pewlett-Hackard-Analysis/README.md

+1.)
+The majority of possible retirements is found in Senior Engineers(29,414) and Senior Staff(28,254)(fig. 1).
+The data reveals tenure has played a large role in populating the majority of Senior level positions.
+Securing a large number of the Senior level employees to serve as mentors over the next several years to 'raise up' the future leaders of the company will provide the necessary transition for PH's future.

 2.)
 There is going to be a significacnt number of retirements possible in the areas where engineers are employeed.
-However, it appears the data suggests areas including sales,customer cervice, human resources fo not have the same urgency for transitional leadership as  that the areas .............. or PH may need to streamline their departments until appropriate hires are made to fill the critical needs.
+However, it appears the data suggests areas including sales,customer cervice, and human resources do not have the same urgency for transitional leadership.
+PH may need to streamline their departments until appropriate hires or promotions are made to fill the critical positions in departments that focus on research, development, production, and quality management.

 3.)
 The number of managers leading the nine departments who are leigible for retirement is low (2)(fig. 1).
 This data suggests the persons who are responsible for departmental leadership may remain consistent, unless managers are promoted to senior leadership positions.
 Otherwise, if managers are viewed as primary candidates for senior positions, there will need to be emphasis placed on preparing for an equally significanrt shift in mid-level leadership at PH.

 4.)
+The number of persons eligible to participate as mentors corresponds to the departments that will need transitional leadership and new hires.
+That is, the departments that have been populated over time with maturing employees, many who have reached senior level positions, are now preparing for possible retirement.
+It makes sense that the departments who employ the greatest number of employees qualifying for retirement also represent the departments requiring the largest numbers of mentors.
+It may be possible for cross-department mentoring in some instances.